-The written proposal must include specific experience in the project area and indicate proven ability in implementing similar projects for the firm and the individuals to be involved in the project.
+The written proposal must include a list of specific experience in the project area and indicate proven ability in master plan development for the firm and the individuals to be involved in the project.
+The proposal should also indicate the ability to have projects completed within the budgeted amounts.
+A summary of related projects with the original deadline and cost estimate versus the actual completion date and final cost of the services is required with this section.
 A complete list of client references must be provided for similar projects recently completed.
-The project descriptions shall include the municipality/agency name, address, telephone number, project title, and contact person.
-Descriptions shall include engineering fees, construction costs (if applicable), project durations, etc.
+It shall include the firm/agency name, address, telephone number, project title, and contact person.